-Our Nauti Spirits vodka is made from sweet potatoes grown on our preserved coastal farm here in Cape May, New Jersey and other South Jersey properties we control, then expertly distilled and filtered to sipping smoothness right here in our Cape May distillery.
+Our Nauti Spirits vodka is made from sweet potatoes and corn grown on our preserved coastal farm here in Cape May, New Jersey and other South Jersey properties we control, then expertly distilled and filtered to sipping smoothness right here in our Cape May distillery.
 Nauti Spirits Vodka is equally at home in a rocks glass or in your favorite martini.
 When opened, our vodka releases a subtle aroma redolent of its birth, but when tasted, you'll discover a velvety texture on the palate and a distinct, sophisticated flavor profile.

 Juniper and other botanicals that grow wild in the local area around our farm distillery inspire the soul of our Gin.
 Starting with the highest quality ingredients available, we mill, mash, ferment, distill and bottle our Gin entirely on our coastal farm.
 Painstaking attention to detail, combined with our Head Distiller’s award-winning experience enables us to produce an exceptional aromatic Gin.
 Enjoy this fine Garden State spirit in your favorite cocktails!